carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 During this activity, you will begin by spending about 5 minutes brainstorming with your group to think through some worst-case scenarios for communications between learners and the instructional team.
 You do not need to consider communications *within* the instructional team (e.g. between Helpers and Instructors) just yet -- we will discuss that soon.

-> ## Activity 1 (15 min):
+> ## Activity 1 (20 min):
 > - Groups 2+:
 >     - Introduce yourselves!
 >     - Assign group roles: moderator, time keeper, note-taker.
 Also, designate one person to share a few key points or questions with the class when you return.
 Plan to rotate these roles as much as possible/practical as we move through the activities today.
->     - 5 minutes: brainstorm worst case scenarios for video conferencing communications
+>     - 5 minutes: brainstorm potential communications failures that may occur during a workshop.
->     - 5 minutes: draft solutions/ pre-emptive plans to create a best-case scenario
+>     - 5 minutes: draft solutions/ pre-emptive plans to create a best-case scenario for communications during your workshop.
->     -
+>
 > - Group 1:
 >     - Introduce yourselves!
 >     - Complete Activity 0 in cooperation with your Trainer